American open-wheel car racing: CART & IRL (1996–2003): Second open-wheel "split"

 In 1994, Tony Hulman's grandson, Tony George, president of the Indianapolis Motor Speedway, founded the Indy Racing League (IRL), to begin competition in 1996.
 It would exist as a separate championship, and leveraged the fame of the Indianapolis 500, which was placed as its centerpiece.
 After the IRL announced that 25 teams that competed in IRL races would get automatic qualifications to the race, making it impossible for the majority of the CART field to make the race, CART teams boycotted the 1996 Indy 500.
 It was the beginning of the second open-wheel "split".
-Initially, USAC sanctioned the IRL, however after officiating controversies in 1997 at Indianapolis and Texas, the USAC was replaced by the IRL's in-house officiating.
+Initially, USAC sanctioned the IRL, however after officiating controversies in 1997 at Indianapolis and Texas, USAC was replaced by the IRL's in-house officiating.

 CART, which had been licensing the trademarked "IndyCar" name for several seasons, subsequently entered into a legal battle with the Indianapolis Motor Speedway (the trademark owner) over the use of the moniker.
 Eventually a settlement was reached in which CART gave up use of the name, but the IRL in turn could not use it until 2003.
 CART rebranded themselves with the CART name, and began referring to their machines as Champ Cars.

 CART's existing national championship remained dominant after the split for some time, initially retaining the top drivers, teams, and sponsors.
 However, in 2000, CART teams began to return to the Indy 500, eventually defecting permanently to the IRL.
 For 2003, it lost title sponsor FedEx and engine providers Honda and Toyota to the IRL.

 IRL IndyCar Series & Champ Car World Series (2004–2007)

 After steadily losing teams and drivers, sponsors, and manufacturers, and after a series of major financial setbacks, CART filed for bankruptcy in 2003.
 The assets were purchased by a consortium called Open Wheel Racing Series (OWRS) in 2004 and the series was renamed the Champ Car Open Wheel Racing Series, later renaming it to the Champ Car World Series.
 However, the sanctioning body continued to be plagued by financial difficulties, In 2007, CCWS's presenting sponsors Bridgestone and Ford Motor Company withdrew.

-During this time, the IRL was now operating under the moniker IndyCar Series, and slowly beginning to establish itself as the more preeminent national championship trail.
-In 2005, the IRL added road/street courses, and began picking up several former CART venues.
+During this time, the IRL was now operating under the moniker IndyCar Series, and slowly beginning to establish itself as the more preeminent national championship series.
+In 2005, the IRL added road and street courses, and began picking up several former CART venues.
+And in 2007, Champ Car raced in Europe for the first time since 2003, with races in The Netherlands and Belgium.
+The entire 2007 Champ Car series schedule taking place entirely on road and street courses, the only season in the combined history of all major American open-wheel racing series not to feature any ovals its schedule.
+Champ Car had planned to add a round at the Circuito de Jerez in Spain for 2008 but this was scrapped following the reunification of American open-wheel racing that year.